netdata/netdata/README.md

 - :muscle: **Real-Time, Low-Latency, High-Resolution**<br/>
   All metrics are collected per second and are on the dashboard immediately after data collection.
 Netdata is designed to be fast.

-- :face_in_clouds: **Unsupervised Anomaly Detection (ML)**<br/>
+- :face_in_clouds: **Unsupervised Anomaly Detection**<br/>
-  Trains multiple ML models for each metric collected and detects anomalies based on the past behavior of each metric individually.
+  Trains multiple Machine-Learning (ML) models for each metric collected and detects anomalies based on the past behavior of each metric individually.

 - :fire: **Powerful Visualization**<br/>
   Clear and precise visualization that allows you to quickly understand any dataset, but also to filter, slice and dice the data directly on the dashboard, without the need to learn any query language.